andrewsinnovations/apialize/README.md

 // Works with write operations to restrict which records can be modified app.use(
-  '/users',
+  '/people',
   update(
-    User,
+    Person,
     {},
     {
-      scopes: ['active'], // Only allow updates to active users (404 if inactive) }
+      scopes: ['active'], // Only allow updates to active people (404 if inactive) }
   )
 );

 app.use(
-  '/users',
+  '/people',
   destroy(
-    User,
+    Person,
     {},
     {
-      scopes: ['byTenant', 'active'], // Only allow deletion of active users in tenant }
+      scopes: ['byTenant', 'active'], // Only allow deletion of active people in tenant }
   )
 );